 It would, therefore, be wise if you avoid certain icons and symbols that might hold a different meaning across cultures.
 Instead, use universal symbols (like arrows).
 The Internation Organization for Standardization (ISO) has a list of graphical symbols that meet the global UI standards.
 If you are using symbols that are not universally known, use labels to define them correctly to avoid any misinterpretations.

-Eighty percent of marketers in the USA, the UK, France, and Germany believe that content localization is a fundamental process for penetrating new markets.
-Global brands like Nestle and Nike have even been localizing their social accounts for their target audiences based in various parts of the world.
+Eighty per cent of marketers in the USA, the UK, France, and Germany believe that content localisation is a fundamental process for penetrating new markets.
+Global brands like Nestle and Nike have even been localising their social accounts for their target audiences based in various parts of the world.

-Many marketers have found design localization to positively affect the reach, sales, and customer retention of a brand.
-Localizing your content and design is a necessary step if you wish to have loyal customers across multiple countries, languages, and cultures.
+Many marketers have found design localisation to positively affect the reach, sales, and customer retention of a brand.
+Localising your content and design is a necessary step if you wish to have loyal customers across multiple countries, languages, and cultures.

-In case you need some help with localization, here’s how to find the right localization partner.
+In case you need some help with localisation, here’s how to find the right localisation partner.